Becksteinlab/kda-examples/kda_paper/README.md

 $ python make_4wl_figures.py
 ```

 This will create and store all figures for the 4-state model in the current working directory.
-3 files will be generated for each figure, a `.png`, `.pdf`, and `.svg`, for convenience.
+For each figure 3 files will be generated (`.png`, `.pdf`, and `.svg`).

 ### Figure 10: KDA Validation & Performance